Yuxuanliu-HZAU/HybSuite/README.md

 ## What is HybSuite

-HybSuite is a bash wrapper, and designed for **reconstructing phylogenetic trees using NGS (Next-Generation Sequencing) raw data (mainly Hyb-Seq data) by only one single run**.
-According to the user's preference, final tree can be **concatenated trees** constructed by [IQ-TREE](https://github.com/iqtree/iqtree2), [RAxML](https://github.com/stamatak/standard-RAxML), or [RAxML-NG](https://github.com/amkozlov/raxml-ng), or can be the **coalescent-based species tree** summarized by [ASTER](https://github.com/chaoszhang/ASTER/tree/master), including [ASTRAL-III](https://github.com/smirarab/ASTRAL) or [wASTRAL](https://github.com/chaoszhang/ASTER/blob/master/tutorial/wastral.md).
-Please keep in mind that, all results (downloaded data, orthologous groups, alignments, trees) can be produced by one single run!
+HybSuite is a bash wrapper, and designed for **reconstructing phylogenetic trees using NGS (Next-Generation Sequencing) raw data (mainly Hyb-Seq data) in a single run**.
+Depending on the user's preference, final tree can either be a **concatenated trees** constructed by [IQ-TREE](https://github.com/iqtree/iqtree2), [RAxML](https://github.com/stamatak/standard-RAxML), or [RAxML-NG](https://github.com/amkozlov/raxml-ng), or a **coalescent-based species tree** summarized by [ASTER](https://github.com/chaoszhang/ASTER/tree/master), including [ASTRAL-III](https://github.com/smirarab/ASTRAL) or [wASTRAL](https://github.com/chaoszhang/ASTER/blob/master/tutorial/wastral.md).
+Please keep in mind that, all results (downloaded data, orthologous groups, alignments, trees) can be produced in a single run!

-Hence, HybSuite can incredibly streamline the process of Hyb-Seq phylogenomics analysis, making it more accessible to researchers from diverse research backgrounds.
+Hence, HybSuite can significantly streamline the process of Hyb-Seq phylogenomics analysis, making it more accessible to researchers from diverse research backgrounds.

 ## Pipeline introduction

-* The HybSuite pipeline starts with **NGS(Next-generation sequencing) raw data** (mainly Hyb-Seq, other types are also allowed, e.g. RNA-seq, WGS (Whole genome sequencing)).
-All public raw data in NCBI can be downloaded automatically if the user provides the corresponding accession numbers (usually prefixed with SRR- or ERR-).
+* The HybSuite pipeline starts with **NGS(Next-generation sequencing) raw data** (mainly Hyb-Seq, but other types such as RNA-seq and WGS (Whole genome sequencing) are also supported).
+All public raw data in NCBI can be automatically downloaded if the user provides the corresponding accession numbers (usually prefixed with SRR- or ERR-).
-* After which, [Trimmomatic-0.39](https://github.com/usadellab/Trimmomatic) will be invoked to remove the adapters and produce clean data.
-Then, the data assembly and targeted bait capture will be executed via [HybPiper](https://github.com/mossmatters/HybPiper).
+* After which, [Trimmomatic-0.39](https://github.com/usadellab/Trimmomatic) is invoked to remove the adapters and produce clean data.
+The data assembly and targeted bait capture are then executed via [HybPiper](https://github.com/mossmatters/HybPiper).
 * HybSuite will then run one or more of the following methods to infer orthology groups:
   (more details about methods can be found [here](https://github.com/Yuxuanliu-HZAU/HybSuite/wiki/Methods))
   - **HRS pipeline** (**H**ybPiper **R**etrieved **S**equences)
   > **Note:** Directly use sequence retrieved by running `hybpiper retrieve_sequences` via [HybPiper](https://github.com/mossmatters/HybPiper) for downstream analysis.
   - **RLWP pipeline** (**R**emove **L**oci **W**ith **P**aralogues)
-  > **Note:** This pipeline rempves Loci exceeding a user-defined threshold of samples with paralog occurrences.
+  > **Note:** This pipeline removes loci exceeding a user-defined threshold of samples with paralog occurrences.
-  > Before this step, putative paralogs have been produced by running 'hybpiper paralog_retriever' via [HybPiper](https://github.com/mossmatters/HybPiper).
+  > Putative paralogs are produced by running `hybpiper paralog_retriever` via [HybPiper](https://github.com/mossmatters/HybPiper) before this pipeline.
   - **LS algorithm** (**L**argest **S**ubtree)
   > **Note:** HybSuite implements LS algorithum via [PhyloPyPruner](https://pypi.org/project/phylopypruner/), following the approach of [(Kocot et al 2013)](https://journals.sagepub.com/doi/10.4137/EBO.S12813).
   - **MI algorithm** (**M**aximum **I**nclusion)